w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 ## Crowdloan Campaigns vs Parachain Auctions

-It is important to recognize that crowdloan campaigns are seeking parachain slots via a parachain auction, however these auction slots can also be won without the need for a crowdloan.
-To reiterate, crowdloans require auctions but auctions do not require crowdloans.
-Let's take a look at a couple potential scenarios involving each path.
+It is important to recognize that starting a crowdloan campaign is **optional** for participating in a parachain slot auction.
+The parachain slot auction can also be won directly through self-funding without community involvement.
+To reiterate, crowdloan campaigns are just one of the means to win auctions, which allow the community to participate in a trustless and permissionless way.

 Party A is working on a project that hopes to gain a parachain slot on
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} but they don't have the means to